serverless/serverless/docs/guides/deployment-bucket.md

 ## Regional Constraints and Compliance

 Since AWS services like Lambda require deployment artifacts to be stored in the same region where the service is running, the Deployment Bucket is region-specific.
 When deploying services across multiple regions, the Serverless Framework will create and use a separate Deployment Bucket for each region.
-This ensures compliance with AWS’s best practices for regional data storage and guarantees that your deployment artifacts are always available in the correct region.
+This ensures compliance with AWS's best practices for regional data storage and guarantees that your deployment artifacts are always available in the correct region.

 ## Migration to Centralized Deployment Buckets